docsforadobe/after-effects-scripting-guide/docs/itemcollection.rst

 **Description**

 Creates a new folder.
 Creates and returns a new FolderItem object and adds it to this collection.
-If the ItemCollection belongs to the project or the root folder, then the new folder’s ``parentFolder`` is the root folder.
-If the ItemCollection belongs to any other folder, the new folder’s ``parentFolder`` is that ``FolderItem``.
+If the ItemCollection belongs to the project or the root folder, then the new folder's ``parentFolder`` is the root folder.
+If the ItemCollection belongs to any other folder, the new folder's ``parentFolder`` is that ``FolderItem``.
 To put items in the folder, set the :ref:`item.parentFolder` attribute

 **Parameters**